Rave News Digest: Ebonylife Set To Produce Movie Based On Hushpuppi, Aaliyah’s Music Coming To Streaming, Messi + More

 With the switch to streaming, some music were noticeably absent, most famously, the late singer Aaliyah’s discography.
 After decades of begging from fans, it’s finally happening.
 Her estate isn’t pleased with this move, but unfortunately, they don’t own the rights to her music.

 3. Somizi denies abuse allegations by husband Mohale Motaung

 South African media personality, Somizi Mhlongo has broken his silence about his marriage woes and the abuse allegations levelled against him by his estranged husband Mohale Motaung.
 In a statement issued on Instagram, Somizi has addressed the abuse allegations that popped up earlier this week when it was reported that Mohale allegedly made the claims in an interview with producers of the reality show “Living the Dream with Somizi.”
 Somizi has “vehemently denied” ever physically or emotionally abusing Mohale.

-The “Idols SA” judge address the claims that he has sabotaged Mohale’s efforts to be financially independent before he also address the claims about their sex life.
+The “Idols SA” judge addresses the claims that he has sabotaged Mohale’s efforts to be financially independent before he also addresses the claims about their sex life.
 Somizi admitted that the reputational damage was affecting his work and ability to make money.
 He confirmed that he and Mohale are filing for divorce and that he only wishes for the process to be “finalised fairly and reasonably.”

 4. Ghana dismisses case of 21 arrested LGBT+ activists

 Update on #ReleaseThe21— Rightify Ghana (@RightifyGhana) August 5, 2021